filip-minx/ZMesh/README.md

 ## Projects

 * `Minx.ZMesh` – the original .NET implementation published on NuGet.
 * `zmesh-cpp` – a modern C++ port that exposes the ZMesh protocol to native applications.
-Build instructions and a calculator example are available in [`zmesh-cpp/README.md`](zmesh-cpp/README.md).
+A Visual Studio solution and calculator example are documented in [`zmesh-cpp/README.md`](zmesh-cpp/README.md).